Laysha: Pink Label and controversy

 On December 18, 2017, Laysha made their next comeback with their single "Pink Label".
 On August 29, 2018, Laysha were involved in a controversy with their label, JS Entertainment, when Som and Goeun revealed cameras were placed in their rooms and bathrooms to spy on them, accusing their company of placing them there.
 The public in social media suspected that Laysha had lied about the hidden cameras.
 Goeun denied the accusations that Laysha was using the controversy over the hidden cameras for marketing purposes and LAYSHA parted ways with JS.

 Following the controversy, Laysha left JS Entertainment and formed their own company, A1 Entertainment, with Hyeri leaving LAYSHA in early 2019 and Som, affected by the spying event, as well as other personal reasons, deciding to leave the group later that year after a lengthy hiatus.
 In 2019, new members Sia, Hayeon and Hayoung were introduced as new members, however, Hayoung and Hayeon left after barely a month to rejoin their original group, May Queen, also managed by A1, which had recently reformed.
 Boreum was then introduced, with Laysha releasing a new single, "Freedom", in late 2019.
 Laysha announced an EP would be releasing in the spring of 2020, however, this release did not happen.

 Comeback and new members

 On January 27, 2023, Laysha announced in news articles and on social media that "LAYSHA is back!", revealing plans for new music.
 On March 29, however, Boreum left Laysha due to health issues.

 On April 3 and 4th, profiles for new members Rahye and Bitna were released to social media.
 On April 11, Laysha officially revealed full-scale comeback plans, with their first solo concert in Seoul on June 9, where Laysha will premiere their new song.
 Furthermore, Laysha will hold their first fan meeting and mention plans for their first "U.S. album".

 On February 1, 2024 guest member DJ Ina left the group.

+On August 26, 2026, a promotional video was uploaded via the group's official Instagram account, confirming and showcasing the full seven-member lineup consisting of Goeun, Chaejin, Hyeri, Jian, Semi, Gavin and Summer.